Duet3D/wiki-content/User_manual/Machine_configuration/SBC_setup.md

 [https://pkg.duet3d.com/DuetPi-lite.zip](https://pkg.duet3d.com/DuetPi-lite.zip){target=_blank}
 [https://pkg.duet3d.com/DuetPi.zip](https://pkg.duet3d.com/DuetPi.zip){target=_blank}
 1. Open Raspberry Pi Imager, select the Raspberry Pi version, select the image, select the SD card, then click 'Next'.
-1. **DO NOT** apply any customisations.
+1. **DO NOT** apply any OS customisations.
 The current Duet image version (as of Jan 2024) runs on Buster, and applying customisations will stop it working.
 1. Click 'No'.
 The image will be flashed to the SD card, and will take about 5 minutes.
 1. Once this is complete Windows may prompt you to format the disk. **Do not do this**, it is because Windows does not recognise one of the partitions on the image.